Skip to main content

 Referendum Limits

-Although Council Tax is set locally by democratically elected local members at a public meeting of Full Council the Secretary of State has the power to set a limit above which a referendum must he held.
-For 2023/24 the limits allowed Kent County Council to increase their Council Tax by up to 5 per cent, comprising a core 3 per cent plus an extra 2 per cent provided this is attributable to funding adult social care.
+Although Council Tax is set locally by democratically elected local members at a public meeting of Full Council, the Secretary of State has the power to set a limit above which a referendum must be held.
+For 2025/26 the limits allowed Kent County Council to increase their Council Tax by up to 5 per cent.

-Tunbridge Wells Borough Council has a limit of 3 per cent increase over the previous year.
+Tunbridge Wells Borough Council (TWBC) has a limit of 3 per cent increase over the previous year.

 The table below summarises, for each Council Tax band, the amount of Council Tax allocated to each of the organisations described above.